guebe/ACSC2024/FPFC/README.md

 ![win condition](./win_condition.png)

 The main logic of the program was these two code sections.
-Please note the the code is only as readable because of alot of manual reverse engineering work (namely symbol renaming and struct creation) - the binary was stripped completely from all symbolic information:
+Please note the code is only as readable because of a lot of manual reverse engineering work (namely symbol renaming and struct creation) - the binary was stripped completely from all symbolic information:

 This code does convert polar coordinates to cartesian:

 ![to cartesian](./to_cartesian.png)

 And this code is part of the vector_add function called from the code above.
-This function caclulates intersection point between two line segments.
+This function calculates intersection point between two line segments.

 ![intersection](./intersection.png)